Adam777Z/lifx/README.md

 Download the latest version on the **Releases** page.

 ## How to build
-1. npm update
+1. yarn install
-2. npm run make
+2. yarn dist

 ## Credits
 - Thanks to [LIFX](https://www.lifx.com/) for the lights and the [LIFX HTTP API](https://api.developer.lifx.com/)